edarichev/mclib/README.md

 A library of various classes for microcontrollers.

-These classes are not platform-specific: they use abstractions as dependency injections, e.g. `I2C` class.
+These device classes are not platform-specific: they use abstractions, e.g. `I2Cxxx` class.
-If your platform is not present you can use most of it: simple rewrite some specific methods of these classes (`I2C`, `Delay`).
+If your platform is not present you can use most of it: simple rewrite some specific methods of these classes.

-All classes realized only in header files.
-There's a reason for this.

-If you use a single header file for a class, the compiler will in most cases throw away unused methods and not generate code for them.

-In some cases you may, of course, get a multiple definition error.
-But if you use separate header and implementation files, there is a high chance that unused methods will be added in the executable and take up unnecessary space.

 ## What's here?